 As we end our call, I ask Dyson about one of her recent Instagram posts, which alludes to Breonna Taylor.
 She writes, in-part, ‘There is no justice, only liberation.’
 “I’m talking about trans women as well,” she responds, immediately.
 “I’m talking about Black, female-presenting bodies.
 Fighting for justice within this system of dominance, as long as it is operating, is absolutely the thing I’m doing, but it is not the thing I ultimately believe in.
 We will continue to fight for justice – until there is real liberation.”
 In those words, I find a possible path toward restoring what I have lost, personally and collectively.
 Through Dyson’s work, I gain the expanded understanding that the possibility of liberation is everywhere because our ancestors saw opportunities for liberation in everything.
-Instead of asking others for justice, my faith, our faith, can be restored by turning inward, and asking ourselves what we can create outside of existing structures, to liberate ourselves with the languages that have been given to us. — Read more here.
+Instead of asking others for justice, my faith, our faith, can be restored by turning inward, and asking ourselves what we can create outside of existing structures, to liberate ourselves with the languages that have been given to us. — Read more at Cereal Magazine here.

 Picture Me Rollin’